ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/Noble Houses/House Orvyll/House Orvyll.md

 <hr style="margin: 0;">

 **House Orvyll** is a noble house independent from any province of the republic.
 Their seat of [[King's Stand]] is located in [[Forlornwoods]].
-The are the farthest house to [[Ewyngard]].
+They are the farthest house to [[Ewyngard]].
 Historically, a prominent rising family in the west, they lost wealth and settlements after _the War of Flames_.
 Their coat of arms is an arrow passing through trees.
 Their motto is "Hear The Call".
 <hr style="margin: 0;">

 ## History